bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 </feed>
 ~~~~

-Note that the response header does not contain any grants but does
+Note that the response header does not contain any `WWW-Authenticate`
-contain the paired user account name.
+headers but does contain the paired user account name.

 #### Example 4 - `POST /tag` against a service that does not provide client tagging